 It takes a little more work to create a living trust than it does to create a will.
 And if probate is relatively easy and inexpensive in your state, you may decide you don't need to bother.
 But these trusts work very well for many families—and save them a lot of money.
 (Learn more about living trusts.)

-The vast majority of Americans don’t need to worry that their families will end up with a big state or federal estate tax bill.
-But it’s worth taking a look at the current tax laws, just so you’re sure.
-If you find that it’s likely that your estate will owe state or federal estate tax, get advice from a tax attorney bout your options.
+The vast majority of Americans don't need to worry that their families will end up with a big state or federal estate tax bill.
+(Find out whether your estate might have to pay estate tax.)
+But it's worth taking a look at the current tax laws, just so you're sure.
+If you find that it's likely that your estate will owe state or federal estate tax, get advice from a tax attorney about your options.
 You may want to look into special kinds of trusts or start a gift-giving plan to reduce the amount your estate will owe.

 Federal estate tax.
-Someone who dies in 2013 can leave $5.25 million without owing estate tax; married couples can exempt twice that amount.
-As a result, it’s estimated that about 99.7% of all 2013 estates will NOT owe federal tax.
-In 2014, the individual exemption goes up to $5.34 million.
+Someone who died in 2023 could leave almost $13 million without owing estate tax (the threshold changes each year); married couples can exempt twice that amount.
+(This exemption amount rises each year to adjust for inflation.)
+As a result, it's estimated that about 99.9% of all estates will NOT owe federal tax.

 State estate tax.
 Some states impose a separate state estate tax, and in most of them the exempt amount is smaller than federal amount.
 State tax rates are much lower than the federal rate, however.
 For details, see State Estate Taxes.